mtmosier/sf-i-voice-companion/README.md

 [...]
 > All stop    # releases accelerate and propulsion keys
 > Show system map    # display the system map dialog
+> Scan object    # scan an object if in range. also read the codex entry if found
 ```

 If you are [importing a voice pack](import/) there will be a few additional commands available to you.